DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Typing
 ------

-A braille character that has a defined representation (see `Braille Character Map`_) can be directly typed by just pressing the corresponding keys as a single combination.
+Any character that has a defined braille representation (see `Braille Character Map`_) can be directly typed by just pressing the corresponding keys as a single combination.
 There are two exceptions to this simple (and obvious) rule.
 If the defined representation of a character is either just dot 7 or just dot 8